AdobeDocs/experience-platform.en/help/dashboards/view-sql.md

 ## Next steps

 After reading this document, you now understand how to access the SQL for any insight within either the standard dashboards or a user-defined dashboard.
-If you have not done so already, you are recommended to read the [Real-Time Customer Data Platform Insights Data Model document](./cdp-insights-data-model.md) for insights on customizing SQL templates for Real-Time CDP reports tailored to your marketing and KPI needs.
+If you have not already done so, you are recommended to read the [Real-Time Customer Data Platform Insights Data Model document](./cdp-insights-data-model.md).
+That document contains insights on customizing SQL templates for Real-Time CDP reports tailored to your marketing and KPI needs.